dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 ### Threading behavior

 Each startup hook will run on the same managed thread as the `Main` method, so thread state will persist between startup hooks.
+The threading apartment state will be set based on any attributes present in the `Main` method of the app, before startup hooks execute.
+As a result, attemps to explicitly set the thread apartment state in a startup hook will likely fail.

 While it may make sense to set global behavior in startup hooks, it is not recommended to use the thread state as a communication mechanism between startup hooks.
 Any setup that requires multiple communicating hooks should consider using a plugin system instead.